Gopi456/Harry-Potter-s-invisible-clock-using-open-CV/README.md

 2. To captuare the image press 'Q'.
 3. Run the invisible_clock.py
 4 After sucessfull execution clock will open with live webcam show the RED colored cloth .
+# Features
+MORPH_CLOSE removes unnecessary black noise from the white region in the mask.
+And how much noise to remove that is defined by kernel size. cv2.MORPH_OPEN removes unnecessary white noise from the black region. cv2.dilate increases white region in the image.